Cylinder head cracking can result in catastrophic damage to the engine.

 The cylinder head, used in combination with a head gasket seals the cylinders of the engine.

-In the case of a minor crack, the cylinders may lose compression and misfire.
+In the case of minor cylinder head cracking, the cylinders may lose compression and misfire.

 Major cracks can cause severe damage to the cylinders of the engine.

-For this reason, when replacing either the cylinder head or the head gasket, make sure that you are using the correct parts, including bolts, for the job.
+So, when replacing either the cylinder head or the head gasket, make sure that you are using the correct parts.

 Even a brand new car can experience cylinder head cracking.
-You could have parts that have been installed incorrectly or if there are weaknesses in the metal.
+You could have parts that have been installed incorrectly or weaknesses in the metal.

-Especially in the case of a vehicle which is still under warranty, drivers should contest the cylinder head cracking with the dealer.
-Be certain to inspect any vehicle before you purchase to check for weak spots in the metal or incorrectly installed components.
+Be certain to inspect any vehicle before you purchase it to check for incorrectly installed components.
 This includes the cylinder head gasket, because improper installation of this vital part can cause cylinder head cracking.

 Cylinder head cracking has become more common as car manufacturers use mixed metals in their engines.
 Many vehicles, for example, have a solid cast iron engine block but an aluminum cylinder head.
 These two metals expand at different rates, and this can lead to cylinder head cracking.